ieee-vgtc/ieeevis.org/content/info/tutorials.md

 Mark Bolstad, *Sandia National Laboratories* <br>

 In this tutorial, our goal is to familiarize the audience with the VTK-m library, an open-source toolkit for visualization and analysis on many-core devices.
 The visualization community can largely benefit from the VTK-m library via: 1) application of its rich set of high-performance portable visualization algorithms for accelerating visualization research and 2) deployment of new visualization algorithms on different high-performance architectures with VTK-m.
 The tutorial will cover the usage of VTK-m library for scientific visualization and development with VTK-m.
+Tutorial webpage (contains the slack channel link, tutorial materials, and VTK-m installation instructions): https://tinyurl.com/vtkm-tut-2022